fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

-There are also other methods, eg. [getByTestId](https://testing-library.com/docs/queries/bytestid/), that look for elements based on id-attributes that are inserted into the code specifically for testing purposes.
+There are also other methods, e.g. [getByTestId](https://testing-library.com/docs/queries/bytestid/), that look for elements based on id-attributes that are inserted into the code specifically for testing purposes.

 ### Debugging tests

 We typically run into many different kinds of problems when writing our tests.

 Object *screen* has method [debug](https://testing-library.com/docs/queries/about/#screendebug) that can be used to print the HTML of a component to the terminal.
 If we change the test as follows:

 ```js
 import React from 'react'